Anac-sjuasz/Dio-Sentimento-Analise/README.md

-# Dio-Sentimento-Analise
+# Dio-Sentimento-Análise

 ## Desafio de Projeto para Análise de sentimento
-## Foi solicitada a tradução do texto abaixo de ingles para portugues:
+## Foi solicitada a tradução do texto abaixo de ingles para português:

 IFAD pledges to transform the lives of at least 70 million small-scale food producers, as part of the World Bank’s AgriConnect initiative